Debt Ratios for Residential Financing

-Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you've paid your other recurring debts.
+Lenders use a ratio called “debt to income” to determine your maximum monthly payment after your other monthly debts have been paid.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (this includes principal and interest, private mortgage insurance, homeowner's insurance, property taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be spent on housing costs (this includes mortgage principal and interest, PMI, hazard insurance, property tax, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that should be spent on housing expenses and recurring debt.
-For purposes of this ratio, debt includes credit card payments, vehicle payments, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Loan Pre-Qualifying Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, we offer a Loan Qualification Calculator.

 Remember these ratios are only guidelines.
-We'd be thrilled to pre-qualify you to help you determine how large a mortgage you can afford.
+We will be thrilled to pre-qualify you to determine how much you can afford.